Ronan-Kelley/TBA-Scout/README.md

 -chart

 attempt to create an image of a chart of a team's scores.
-Requires the use of -path with the simple matches path.
+Requires the use of -path with the simple matches path (/team/{team_key}/matches/{year}/simple).
 Default filename is image.png.

 -o